-We toured the entire city of Pompeii in one day.
+We took a day trip to Pompeii from Sorrento and toured the entire city.
 Most of what we read in the guidebooks beforehand suggested allowing two hours to tour the grounds.
 We got there at 10:00am and left at 4:30pm, and could have stayed longer.
-I'm not exactly a serious Roman Empire buff, but I am a photographer who enjoys history and archeology, so I had more than a casual, quick-tour interest.
+I'm not a serious Roman Empire buff, but I am a photographer who enjoys history and archeology, so I had more than a casual, quick-tour interest in the ruins.

 Pompeii brings new meaning to the saying "if these walls could talk", so if that's up your alley, you'll love exploring the ancient ruins.
-There is just so much to see, it can be overwhelming.
-And though our feet were killing us by the end of the day (and we were starving having not eaten all day) we still wanted to duck in every last house and dwelling where there was something to see.
+There's so much to see, it can be positively overwhelming.
+And though our feet were killing us by the end of the day we still wanted to duck in every last house and dwelling where there was anything to see.

 We caught the earliest Circumvesuviana train from Sorrento to Pompeii, which is roughly halfway between Sorrento and Naples.
 The early weekday train to Pompeii was uncrowded, though returning to Sorrento late in the afternoon was packed with tourists and commuters heading home from work in Naples - something to keep in mind if you have late dinner plans back in Sorrento.
 Most of the commuters seemed to exit at several stops before Sorrento.